 Eating cooked tomatoes has actually been shown to aid in absorption of their nutrients, especially lycopene, which offers a potential range of potent health benefits.
 However, take care to only give your dog cooked tomatoes or tomato sauce when you know only ripe, red, mature tomatoes were used.

 Also, be sure you know what other ingredients may have been added to the sauce before allowing your dog to try some.
-For example, two common complementary ingredients in tomato-based dishes, onions and garlic, can be toxic to dogs.
+For example, two common complementary ingredients in tomato-based dishes, onions and garlic, can be toxic to your dog.

 Can Dogs Have Tomato Juice?